1. Why start an FCA chapter in Toronto?

 In March 2021, we launched online art critiques via Zoom.
 They take place alternate Tuesday mornings at 11 am EST.

 Eventually, we will be introducing a foundations programme for the professional development of artists.

 13. When are your general meetings?

-Our first general meeting for FCA Toronto members was held online via Zoom on October 24, 2020.
-Our first annual general meeting will be held on May 25th, 2021.
+Our second annual general meeting will be held in May of 2022.
 FCA Toronto members in good standing will be sent an invitation.